Cow & Gate

-Cow & Gate was a United Kingdom based dairy products company, which expanded into milk bottling, distribution, and baby food production.
+Cow & Gate was a British dairy products company which expanded into milk bottling, distribution, and baby food production.
 It merged in 1959 with United Dairies to form Unigate plc, which today is known as Uniq plc.
 The Cow & Gate brand survives as a specialist baby food brand, owned by Netherlands-based Numico, now owned by Danone.

 West Surrey Central Dairy Company

 After the 1882 death in Guildford, Surrey of grocer Charles Gates, his two sons Charles Arthur and Leonard took over the running of the shop, which held the local distribution franchise for Gilbey's wines and spirits, and also sold beer.
 In line with the temperance movement, the brothers added tea and coffee to their lines.
 However, in 1885, the brothers were persuaded to join the temperance movement, and hence poured their entire stock into the gutters of Guildford High Street.

 Left with no livelihood, they converted their now empty shop into a dairy, trading under the name of the West Surrey Dairy.
 Using a milk separator, they bought milk from local farmers, and after extracting the cream and whey, sold the skim back to the farmers for pig feed.
-In 1888 three more of the Gates brothers and their sons joined the business, which led to the formal registration of the company under the name of the West Surrey Central Dairy Company Limited.
-From this base the company expanded quickly, buying creameries in the milk producing West Country of the country in Somerset and Dorset, and latterly Ireland.
+In 1888, three more of the Gates brothers and their sons joined the business, which led to the formal registration of the company under the name of the West Surrey Central Dairy Company Limited.
+From this base the company expanded quickly, buying creameries in the milk-producing West Country of England in Somerset and Dorset, and latterly in Ireland.

-The early logo was not designed as such, but more created through what the milk jug makers had put on the outside of the companies distinctive light-brown milk jugs, which was described as: "A cow looking uncomfortably through a somewhat untypical four-barred gate, rather as if its neck had got stuck between the bars".
+The early logo was not designed as such, but more created through what the milk jug makers had put on the outside of the company's distinctive light-brown milk jugs, which was described as: "A cow looking uncomfortably through a somewhat untypical four-barred gate, rather as if its neck had got stuck between the bars".

 Baby foods

 In 1904 Dr. Killick Millard, medical officer of health for Leicester, asked the company to supply powdered milk to help feed the children of poor families.
 In 1908, the resultant high-protein "Cow & Gate Pure English Dried Milk" was first marketed on a large scale.
 In 1924 the company developed a special export version for tropical climates, and from this time registered the secondary Dried Milk Products Company Ltd to commercially wholesale various dried milk products to commercial food manufacturers.

-Renaming the entire company Cow & Gate in 1929, during the 1930s it worked with medical clinicians to scientifically develop specialized formulas to cater to infants with special needs, including:
+The entire company was renamed Cow & Gate in 1929.
+During the 1930s it worked with medical clinicians to scientifically develop specialized formulas to cater to infants with special needs, including: